 A. Unmanaged hosting is better for those customers who have employed experts and have good knowledge of the administration of servers.
 Configuring applications can be difficult without sound knowledge.
 However, managed hosting makes all of this easier and can troubleshoot issues as well.

 A. Most VPS hosting packages are only free for a couple of months after which a user has to pay for them.

 Q. What is the difference between VPS and VPN?

 A. VPS and VPN are completely different technologies.
 While VPS is a hosting server, VPN is a technology that can keep privacy and security when a customer is online.
 However, it might be possible to use a VPS service to create a VPN.

-It is a perfect blend of two extremes – dedicated hosting and shared hosting.
 VPS web hosting is an effective and easy way of web hosting.
 It is beneficial for both the host as well as the website owner.
 With several advantages like flexibility, scalability, and economical packages, it might be a great way to get started in the industry.
-However, one might have to be wary of the security and performance issues before committing an investment.
+However, one should know security and performance issues before committing to an investment.